phillipsj/phillipsj/input/posts/an-easy-grafana-setup-using-azure-app-service-for-linux.md

 ## Bash and PowerShell: Create the App Service

-This is where the instructions start deviating a little as Terraform can figure out depedencies and it also allows you to configure the App Service with the creation where as the scripting tools do not.
+This step is where the instructions start deviating a little as Terraform can figure out dependencies and it also allows you to configure the App Service with the creation whereas the scripting tools do not.

 #### Bash